DannyCool46/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-file 6 script that adds execute permission to the owner and the group own
+file 7 Write a script that adds execution permission to the owner, the group owner and the other users